plup2/cdts-sgdc-react-poc/cdts-sgdc-react/README.md

   | wetComponentNames | {string / [string...]} OPTIONAL | The name of the WET component(s) used in the children content                                                                    |
   | resetOnUpdate     | {boolean} OPTIONAL              | default false - If true, WET component(s) will be re-initialized on every Rect component update, otherwise only on every render. |

-For example, if using the WET "form" "component":
+For example, if using the WET form validation "component":

 ```javascript
 import { default as React, useState } from 'react';